 - The same program leader is present for all program sessions.
 A supportive, stable relationship between youth and an adult program leader is a critical feature of effective youth development programming.

-Usually, if a site administrator has granted permission for you to implement a program, he or she is likely to be interested in the results of the surveys.
+Usually, if a site administrator has granted permission for you to implement a program, he or she is likely to be interested in the results of the survey.
 Before you begin, be sure to secure permission in writing from the school principal, program director, or other authority.

 For programs in sites OUTSIDE New York City public schools: